-In addition to risks related to license requirements, usage of open source software may be riskier than use of thirdparty commercial software, as open source licensors generally do not provide warranties or controls on the origin of the software.
+In addition to risks related to license requirements, usage of open source software may be riskier than use of third-party commercial software, as open source licensors generally do not provide warranties or controls on the origin of the software.
 Many of the risks associated with usage of open source software cannot be eliminated and could negatively affect our business.

-Failure to adequately protect our brands and the intellectual property rights related to our products and services, and infringement of the intellectual property rights of others, would negatively impact our business.
+Failure to adequately protect our brands and other intellectual property rights, and infringement of the intellectual property rights of others, would negatively impact our business.

-We believe that the HealthEquity and WageWorks brands are critical to the success of our business, and we utilize trademark registration and other means to protect these brands.
+We believe that our brands are critical to the success of our business, and we utilize trademark registration and other means to protect these brands.
 Our business would be harmed if we were unable to protect our brands against infringement and the value of our brands was to decrease as a result.